swcarpentry-ja/carpentries-coc/topic_folders/instructor_development/community_discussions.md

 ### Motivation

-1. The Carpentries is a community based project and the community needs opportunity to interact.
+1. The Carpentries is a community-led project and the community needs opportunity to interact.

 1. The Carpentries believes in jugyokenkyu, or "lesson study", and evidence-based education so instructors need opportunity to share experiences.